Welcome to today's edition of the Rush 24-7 podcast.

 We're going to continue to pursue that.

-The uh last night on NBC, a pretty good show, Law and Order.
+Last night on NBC, a pretty good show, Law and Order.

 Do we have a little bit of that from law and order?

-Let's here's a little bit of that.
+Here's a little bit of that.

 Are you one of those guys who sits on the border looking through binoculars, pointing out illegal crossers?

-I am personally responsible for sixty-eight detainees.
+I am personally responsible for 68 detainees.

 Well, there you go.

-So they kind of made fun of that whole um that whole thing, and um the Minutemen have now, uh Jim Gilchrist or one of the co-founders have now asked for an apology because in the um hundreds and hundreds of people and hundreds of days that have been spent by volunteers in what amounts to a national neighborhood watch uh on the border with binoculars,
+And the Minutemen have now, Jim Gilchrist, one of the co-founders, have now asked for an apology because in the hundreds and hundreds of people and hundreds of days that have been spent by volunteers in what amounts to a national neighborhood watch on the border with binoculars sitting in their lawn chairs,

-Simply reporting what they see, which is the invasion of the United States of America.
+mostly grandparents, observing, not killing anyone, not detaining anyone, not whipping anyone, not roasting anyone at all, simply reporting what they see, which is the invasion of the United States of America.

-And as they report it to the authorities, asking the border patrol to do their job.
+And as they report it to the authorities, asking the Border Patrol to do their job.

-Border Patrol agents, of course, on the field desperately want to do that job.
+Border Patrol agents, of course, on the field, desperately want to do that job.

-So NBC, you owe um America an apology.
+So, NBC, you owe America an apology.

-Uh these good Americans who are on the border, who are I know Bush called them vigilantes, I don't think he knew what he was talking about.
+These good Americans who are on the border, who are, I know Bush called them vigilantes.

-I mean, to keep in mind I'm sitting in a studio, it's what, sixteen miles from the border.
+I mean, keep in mind, I'm sitting in a studio.

-Um they are uh good people, they're good Americans, and they're trying to point out that you can't have homeland security, you can't uh bar your windows and doors and put up guards of your home and put up cameras and lights and uh and and and get uh uh heavy into homeland security and then leave the back door open and leave the porch light on and leave a little sign next to it, y'all come, or the equivalent in Spanish.
+You can't bar your windows and doors and put up guards of your home and put up cameras and lights and get heavy into homeland security and then leave the back door open and leave the porch light on and leave a little sign next to it, y'all come, or the equivalent in Spanish.

 You know what I'm saying?

-This is just doesn't make any sense.
+This just doesn't make any sense.

 It isn't homeland security.

-So we can talk about uh that the minute man like murderer who's convicted on law and order uh was a bit of propaganda put up uh well with uh I guess I put in the same category as commander in chief, getting us all ready for uh for Hillary's presidency and so forth.
+The Minuteman-like murderer, who's convicted on law and order, was a bit of propaganda put up, well, with, I guess I put it in the same category as commander-in-chief, getting us all ready for Hillary's presidency and so forth.

 By the way, in the real world, and I'll get back to this in just a second, momentum is building for solutions on the border that make sense and that will protect America.